 Due to the fact that the Georgia Tech XSPICE web page is no longer on-line, the original C sources are made available here.

 - XSPICE and Ngspice HOWTO: XSPICE code model generation starter and example.

 - Ngspice manual: The actual ngspice manual, describing the most recent Ngspice in Git.

-- XSPICE home: The XSPICE home page at Georgia Tech.
+- XSPICE docs: The original XSPICE documentation from Georgia Tech.

 - Spice OPUS: XSPICE page for the Spice OPUS simulator.